patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='edit.html?log=160601142223&menu=false&multipleBuffers=false&theme=tomorrow-night-eighties&canvas_size=halfscreen&canvas_snapable=true' ></iframe>

 Note:
-I found in the **ephimeral nature of mandalas, the harmony to accept fragility**...
+I found in the **ephemeral nature of mandalas, the harmony to accept fragility**...

 To be **gentle and listen the flow**...